eformat/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 **OpenShift Virtualization** is available as both upstream (**KubeVirt**) and downstream releases.
 As of this writing the downstream release is version 2.4 and is available from the OperatorHub. **This version is fully supported by Red Hat.**

-The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
+The mechanism for installation is to utilize the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 It's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

 Use the **Console** portion of the lab for the next steps.
 As a reminder, the access is via the buttons at the top.
 Any CLI commands should be executed by clicking back to the **Terminal** via the same buttons.